January 11, 2021

-We know that social distancing and self-isolation will put pressure on many families, but adoptive families may face additional challenges at such a time.
+We know that social distancing, self-isolation and the rules against households mixing will put pressure on many families, but adoptive families may face additional challenges at such a time.

 We wanted to provide our adoptive families with some resources which would help them at this difficult time.
 We are delighted that we’ve been supported in this by Dr Kerry-Ann Holder, who has provided us with some brilliant documents full of ideas and advice.
 We are very grateful to Dr Holder, Consultant Clinical Psychologist with Cardiff & Vale University Health Board for allowing us to share these fantastic resources with you.

 There are two PDF files which are full of useful advice for parents, carers and professionals.
 They also contain fantastic graphics and visuals which can be used to help your children to understand what is going on and manage any anxieties they may have.
 The first PDF file is suitable for all parents and families, whilst the second is geared more towards older children.
 Click the links below to download the PDFs.

 We are also happy to share links to other organisations who are providing content which adoptive (and non-adoptive!) families may find useful.
 We will add to this list as and when we become aware of any additional resources out there.

 Adoption UK website

 Contains updated resources and information for adoptive families who may be struggling at the moment.